fraunhoferfokus/node-hbbtv/Readme.md

 =====

   * **Install globally**: use `npm install hbbtv -g` to install the module.
-The `-g` option installs the module globally which is preferred if the module is used just as command line tool.
+The `-g` option installs the module globally which is preferred if the module is used just as CLI.
 After the module is installed the `hbbtv` command will be available ([Usage section](#usage) explains how to use the `hbbtv` command).
 On Mac and Linux you may need to install the module using `sudo npm install hbbtv -g`.
   Some optional components require Python 2.7, please ignore related error logs if Python 2.7 is not installed on your machine or use `npm install hbbtv -g --no-optional` to not install optional components.
   * **Install locally**: This is not preferred if you want to use the module as CLI.
 Use `npm install hbbtv` without `-g` option will create a `node_modules` folder with the `hbbtv` module in it.
 Please note that the `hbbtv` command will be not available if you install the module locally.
-Another way to install locally is to clone this git repository and run `npm install` in the home folder to install dependencies.
+Another way to install locally is to clone this git repository and run `npm install` (or `npm install --no-optional`) in the home folder to install dependencies.
 [Usage section](#usage) explains how to use this module if it is installed locally.
-  * **Integrate in other Node.js applications**: To integrate this module in your Node.js application just add `"hbbtv": "0.0.1"` to the `dependencies` element of the `package.json` in your application.
+  * **Integrate in other Node.js applications**: To integrate this module in your Node.js application just add `"hbbtv": "0.0.4"` to the `dependencies` element of the `package.json` in your application.
 In your application use `var hbbtv = require("hbbtv")` to bind the module.
-For more details about the APIs supported in this module please refer to the [API Documentation](#api-documentation) Section.
+For more details about the APIs supported in this module please refer to the [API Documentation](#api-documentation) section.

 Usage
 =====

-The `hbbtv` module can be started as HbbTV Terminal or as Companion Screen:
+The `hbbtv` module can be started as HbbTV Terminal (`terminal` mode) or as Companion Screen (`cs` mode):

-* If it is started in `terminal` mode, your machine will be seen as a HbbTV 2.0 CS Compliant Terminal.
+* If it is started in `terminal` mode, your machine will be seen as a HbbTV 2.0 CS compliant Terminal.
-You can use any HbbTV DIAL Client to launch HbbTV applications and use any WebSocket client for App2App communication.
+You can use any HbbTV DIAL client to launch HbbTV applications and use any WebSocket client for App2App communication.
 The following command can be used to start in `terminal` mode on port `8080`:
    * `hbbtv` installed globally